tnagler/VineCopula/README.md

 [![CRAN version](http://www.r-pkg.org/badges/version/VineCopula)](https://cran.r-project.org/web/packages/VineCopula/index.html)
 [![CRAN downloads](http://cranlogs.r-pkg.org/badges/VineCopula)](https://cran.r-project.org/web/packages/VineCopula/index.html)

-This package is made primarily for the statistical analysis with vine copula models.
 Vine copulas are a flexible class of dependence models consisting of bivariate building blocks (see e.g., Aas et al., 2009).
 For a comprehensive list of publications (and more), please visit [vine-copula.org](http://www.statistics.ma.tum.de/en/research/vine-copula-models/).

-The package includes model selection, model verification via goodness-of-fit tests, parameter estimation, simulation and visualization tools. **Vine copula models** can be estimated either sequentially or by joint maximum likelihood estimation.
-Sampling algorithms and plotting methods are included.
+This package is primarily made for the statistical analysis of **vine copula models**.
+The package includes tools for parameter estimation, model selection, simulation, goodness-of-fit tests, and visualization.
 Tools for bivariate exploratory data analysis, **bivariate copula** selection and estimation are also provided.

 You can install: